panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Making the Front Layer

 Print the mask on an A4 transparent self-adhesive foil.
 You can do this at home if you have a suitable printer and transparency foil.
 I had it done at a local copy centre.
+For an adult-sized mask, the A4 format is just wide enough.
 Make sure you crop the image as much as possible so that there are no margins on the sides.
-For an adult-sized mask, the A4 format is just wide enough.
 First, try printing the image on an ordinary paper if you don't want to risk wasting a transparency foil.

 ![alien printed on transparency foil](/assets/alien_foil.jpeg) *This is how the image looks printed on a transparency foil.*

 Stick the transparency foil to the one-way mirror foil.
 First, peel the thin strip on the edge of the transparency foil.
-Align it with the edge of your mirror foil.
-Continuously peel the rest of the sticker and apply pressure to avoid air bubbles.
+Align the two layers and carefully peel the rest of the sticker.
+Continuously apply pressure to avoid air bubbles.

 Use a utility knife to cut out the mask.